Rezzt-93/-data-analytics-portfolio-projects/powerbi/superstore-sales-analytics/README.md

 - Relationships between discount levels and profitability are observational and should not be interpreted as proof of causation.
 - Previous-year measures shift the entire selected date context back by one year.
 Their clearest year-over-year interpretation is obtained when a single year is selected.
 - The report uses customer names as source attributes and does not attempt to establish whether identical names always represent the same real-world customer.
-- Results describe the historical records included in the dataset and do not represent forecasts.

 # Performance